How do I make the zeros show up for the zip codes?

 Second copy to upload to address book

-Step 2: Contact Paper Culture at email@example.com and attached that first address template to the email.
+Step 2: Contact Paper Culture at paperculture.com/contact and attach that first address template to the submission.
 Inform our team that you’ll need that extra line for the address and the file attached shows the complete addresses for the recipients.

 Our team will make give you confirmation that they received the email and file.
 We’ll make the necessary adjustments to make sure your addresses are as presented in the template before it goes to print.